 - 1. The Two Testimonies of Faith (Shahadatayn) are an act of both the will and the intelligence, and involve the (subtle) 'breast' (sadr). - 2.
 The Five Canonical Daily Prayers (Salat) serve to 'attach' the soul (and many of its faculties including the faculty of speech, the imagination, the memory, and the faculty of learning and of imitation-these being particularly engaged by the Qur'an) 'to' God.
 The body, too, is involved in this (since the prayer involves specific bodily movement).
-Another indivisible part of prayers are ablutions, which serve to 'reattach' the body and its limbs towards God and detach a person from his (or her) ego and previous sins, thereby also necessarily involving the conscience ('al-nafs al-lawmanah'). - 3.
-Giving Tithe (Zakat) serves to detach people from the world and is an act of sentiment.
+Another indivisible part of prayers are ablutions, which serve to 'reattach' the body and its limbs towards God and detach a person from his (or her) ego and previous sins, thereby also necessarily involving the conscience ('al-nafs al-lawwamah').